Gimena-M/Cluster-Membership/nn/README.txt

 There's a bunch of models in the "models_scripts" directory.

 Results are saved into a "metrics" directory.
 For each model, there's an image with plots and a text file with metrics.
-The features to be used are listed in features.txt

 Models are saved into the "saved_models" directory.